pczarn/gearley/README.md

 the current Earley set ID for non-predicted items.

-Rule history — a rule summary that contains an action number and other information about semantics and the rule's journey through transformations.
+Rule history — a rule summary that contains an action number and other information about semantics and the rule's journey through grammar transformations.
 Each rule carries its own history.

 ### Parse forest